Child Support

 Mediation offers a productive way for parents to agree on support outside the courtroom.
 It provides space for discussion and can resolve matters faster and with less conflict than court hearings.
 Both parents must communicate openly and work together during the mediation.

-Contact Our Child Support Lawyers in Fairfax Today
+Contact Our Child Support Lawyers in Fairfax, Virginia, Today

 At Wexell Milman, our office handles issues specific to child support, including income determination, imputed income, figuring out childcare costs, deviations from guidelines, and matters involving shared or split child custody.
 Because these issues are complex, consult a lawyer who regularly works in this area before making decisions about support or custody.
 The lawyers at Wexell Milman strive to help ensure the court covers all reasonable expenses when setting support.